carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 end
 ```

-We note that the hermitian conjugates of a hoppings $$c_j^\dagger c_i$$ can also be understood as reversing the bond direction.
+We note that the hermitian conjugates of a hopping $$c_j^\dagger c_i$$ can also be understood as reversing the bond direction.
 Since we include both directions in our lattice definitions, second and fifth nearest neighbor hermitian conjugates are taken care of.
-First nearest neighbors also get a phase shift from complex conjugation - this is included by swapping `t1p` and `t1m` between group one and two.
+First nearest neighbors get a phase shift from complex conjugation, which is included by swapping `t1p` and `t1m` between group one and two.

 The interaction matrix can almost be copied from the repulsive Hubbard model.
 The only difference is that the spin up and spin down blocks get the same sign.